RedHat-Middleware-Workshops/dayinthelife-integration/docs/labs/citizen-integrator-track/lab06/README.md

 1. Click on the **CLIENT_ID** link to view the details.

     *Remember to select CLIENT_ID with the one you got in the [API Security Lab](../lab04/#step-4-create-a-test-app).
-It will easily identifiable as its and hexadecimal name*.
+It will easily identifiable as its and hexadecimal name.

-    *If you do not find the CLIENT_ID, make sure you correctly executed the sync between 3scale and RHSSO in [Step 3.12 Lab04](../lab04/#step-3-configure-3scale-integration).
-You should also check Step 1.4 in this lab to ensure that the SSO_URL correctly begins with https:// *
+    If you do not find the CLIENT_ID, make sure you correctly executed the sync between 3scale and RHSSO in [Step 3.12 Lab04](../lab04/#step-3-configure-3scale-integration).
+You should also check Step 1.4 in this lab to ensure that the SSO_URL correctly begins with `https://`*

    ![24-client-application](images/consume-24.png "Client Application")